Jayden Brailey

-Jayden Brailey (born 9 April 1996) is an Australian professional rugby league footballer who plays as a hooker for the Newcastle Knights in the NRL.
+Jayden Brailey (born 9 April 1996) is an Australian professional rugby league footballer who plays as a hooker for the Newcastle Knights in the National Rugby League (NRL).

-He previously played for the Cronulla-Sutherland Sharks in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks in the NRL.

 Background

 Brailey was born in Hurstville, New South Wales, Australia.
 He is of English descent.

 He played his junior football for the Aquinas Colts and attended Aquinas College, Menai.
 In 2014, Brailey played for the Australian Schoolboys.
 In 2015 and 2016, Brailey played for the Sharks NYC team.
 On 4 September 2016, Brailey was awarded as the 2016 Holden Cup Player of the Year.